juliachen2357-maker/modular-diffusion-policy/README.md

 ## 🙏 Acknowledgements

 This project is built upon [CleanDiffuser](https://github.com/CleanDiffuserTeam/CleanDiffuser).
-All credits for the dataset and benchmark go to the original authors — this is a GitHub to modularize the diffusion models.
+All credits for the dataset and benchmark go to the original authors — this is a GitHub to about pretraining, modularizing, and plug-and-play modifications of the diffusion models.

 ---